• Skip to primary navigation

 What to Serve with Sautéed Mushrooms with White Wine

 Sautéed Mushrooms with White Wine are a quintessential fall side.
-Serve them with your favorite fall dinner dishes, like Roasted Turkey Roulade, Roast Chicken Thighs and Vegetables, or Dutch Oven Whole Chicken with Meyer Lemon.
+Serve them with your favorite fall dinner dishes, like Roasted Turkey Roulade, Roast Chicken Thighs and Vegetables, or Meyer Lemon Chicken.

 Equipment